 If you want your page to look different from the template, then you can customize the page as you need after you create it.
 You can add macros even after your page is created by AutoPage for more flexibility.

-There are two types of Macros to insert content, while creating a page from a template.
+There are three types of Macros to insert content, while creating a page from a template.

 Inline